PeerMeHQ/extensions/README.md

 1. Fork this repository & work on it locally
 2. Make a copy of `extensions/_template` and adapt it to your needs
-3. Register your extension in the root's `config.ts`
+3. Register your extension in `extensions/config.ts`
 4. Start & keep working inside this directory
 5. Create a pull request with your changes to this repository when done